kartiknair/blog/content/node-ssg.md

 description: The process of building a simple static site generator powered by markdown using only nodejs.
 ---

 This blog is built using [Gatsby.js](https://gatsbyjs.org) an awesome static site generator for React (well it was built using Gatsby but I ended up switching to this project as you'll find out at the end).
 Gatsby was pretty easy to pick up and all I had to do was customize the gatsby-blog-starter to get something great.
 But I was curious how the generator so I decided to try and build a simple/barebones static site generator using nodejs.
+Feel free to follow along with the code on [GitHub](https://github.com/kartiknair/blog).

 ### Why SSGs?